aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/display-or-hide-scroll-bars-in-aspose-cells/_index.md

 {{% alert color="primary" %}}

-Scroll bars are very used to navigate the contents of any file.
+Scroll bars are widely used to navigate the contents of any file.
 Normally, there are two kinds of scroll bars:

 - Vertical scroll bars
 - Horizontal scroll bars